I recently came across a journal I kept in my early thirties where I’d listed everything I thought I wanted in order to be happy and successful.

 If you seek to learn from it, it opens you up to growth and learning to use in the future.
 Don’t hide from your failures.
 Examine them and squeeze all of the knowledge you can from them.

 Most of us fear and dread getting older.
 We don’t want to watch our bodies change.
 We don’t want to experience a decline in our health.
 We fear the reminders of our mortality.

-But studies has shown those who enjoy getting older and focus on all of the positives of the second half of life tend to live longer.
+But studies have shown those who enjoy getting older and focus on all of the positives of the second half of life tend to live longer.
 This is part of a positive mindset.

 Without all of the demands and responsibilities of your younger years, your older years can be your most fulfilling.

 15. Releasing The Past